There are various medical school rankings out there, and it isn't always obvious which ones to take into consideration.

 Jacob R. - University of Dundee - @es_jacob

 This ranking is the more traditional view of the difference between universities.
-Like The Guardian, it considers entry standards (average UCAS score), as well as graduate prospects.
+Like the Guardian, it considers entry standards (average UCAS score), as well as graduate prospects.

 Three of the Guardian’s metrics relate to student satisfaction, namely: ‘satisfied with course’, ‘satisfied with teaching’ and ‘satisfied with feedback’.
+These metrics show the rating for the overall quality in each of the respective areas.

-Some factors do not differ from The Complete University Guide, such as career prospects for graduates and entry tariff (UCAS points for entry).
+Some factors do not differ from the Complete University Guide, such as career prospects for graduates and entry tariff (UCAS points for entry).

 The most authoritative international medical school ranking is created by QS World University Rankings.
 The data is collated from various employers and relevant academics.
 Interpret this ranking with a note of caution as it does not consider student satisfaction at all.